a-sit-plus/warden-supreme/docs/docs/index.md

 It provides a unified framework to verify the integrity of Android and iOS client applications and the devices the are running on, ensuring that only authentic, untampered apps can access a service in three simple steps:

-1. 📜 Define a policy on the backend
+1. 📜 Define a policy on the back-end
 2. 🧩 Wire the Warden Supreme Verifier to two HTTPS endpoints
 3. ✨ Create attested keys **and** have a certificate for them issued using five lines of code!